Ibasam/SpatialStructure/README.txt

 1. Run the model for a defined scenario and number of simulations - launch simulations in a terminal:

-> Rscript --vanilla metaIbasam.R 1 0 3 3 1 1 1 1 1 50 &
+> Rscript --vanilla metaIbasam.R 1 0 3 4 1 1 1 1 1 50 &

 Arguments:
 #1: scenarioConnect (e.g. 1 for 0 dispersal)
 #2: scenarioFishing (e.g. 0 for fishing all populations)
 #3: scenarioFishingrates (e.g. 3 for fishing at 7% 1SW and 15% MSW)
-#4: scenarioDiversityG (e.g. 3 for a 15% change in the mean of traits distribution at initialization, 1 for no diversity at all)
+#4: scenarioDiversityG (e.g. 1 for no diversity among populations (same 15% change in the mean of traits distribution at initialization), and 4 for diversity (range 0%-30%))
 #5: scenarioDiversityTO (e.g. 1 for a 0% change in the growth-survival trade-off parameter)
 #6: scenarioDiversityStruct (e.g. 1 for a gradual distribution of genetic traits distributions across populations, 2 for a random distribution)
 #7: scenarioDist (e.g. 1 for equal distance between populations, 2 for variation)